Babyxsosa

-Jasia Makayla Abrams (born June 2000), known professionally as Babyxsosa, is an American rapper and singer.
-She joined the hip hop collective Surf Gang in 2019 before leaving in 2021.
+Jasia Makayla Abrams (born June 27, 2000), known professionally as Babyxsosa, is an American rapper and singer.
 Her 2019 breakout song "Everywhereigo" went viral on TikTok.
 In 2023, she released the synth-punk extended play (EP) Bling Bling and a self-titled electropop EP.
 Her underground, lo-fi trap songs have been noted for her high-pitched rapping voice.
 As of 2025, Babyxsosa is signed to Roc Nation.

 Early life

-Jasia Makayla Abrams was born in June 2000, in Richmond, Virginia.
-She began writing songs while in elementary school and learned to read music after playing the oboe in middle school.
+Jasia Makayla Abrams was born and raised in Richmond, Virginia.
+Abrams participated in competitive all-star cheerleading and gymnastics from age 5 to 17, which served as her first experience with major public performances; She began writing songs while in elementary school and learned to read music after playing the oboe in middle school.
 After being injured while cheering, she became interested in visual arts and SoundCloud music.
 She started producing music and DJing in her room.
 She planned to go to university for graphic design and as an animation intern in New York City, but did not get accepted leading to her focusing on music.